-Abilify lawsuits are currently being filed against Bristol-Meyers-Squibb, the manufacturer of the top-selling antipsychotic drug, for its link to gambling and other compulsive behaviors.
-The abilify lawsuits allege that the manufacturer knew of the risk and did not warn the public of the danger.
+Abilify lawsuits are currently being filed against Bristol-Meyers-Squibb and Otsuka Pharmaceutical, the manufacturer of the top-selling antipsychotic drug, for its link to gambling and other compulsive behaviors.
+The Abilify lawsuits allege that the manufacturer knew of the risk and did not warn the public of the danger.

 Abilify, the 2013 top-selling drug on the U.S. market changed actions in the brain in an “unknown” way.
 For this reason, it should be no surprise that this drug could lead to a number of Abilify lawsuits.